shoreline-direct/shoreline-direct/README.md

 At Shoreline Direct, we value **clarity**, **efficiency**, and **partnership**.
 Our experienced team combines market expertise with innovative technology to deliver secure and successful transactions.

-We believe trading is more than just numbers—it’s about relationships and growth.
+We believe trading is more than just numbers—it's about relationships and growth.

 > **Empowering businesses, opening new horizons, and creating lasting value through every deal.**